rjones3141592/Geotastic-City-Guesser-Tracker/README.md

 8/11/2025 - Overall Stat Overview now added!
 Will be adding more advanced/deeper statistics down the line.

+8/24/2025 - Back in University so progress will be slowed; Timing tab + Accuracy * Streaks tab are both online!

 ## Special Thanks

 To James for convincing to contact Edutastic and asking about getting a better way to input data, only for him to go and add a feature specifically for me (and also "for own leisure"); holy cow I did NOT expect that.